ekohsystem/Builderplan/README.md

 This is a test project to explore GitHub Action

 # Goal :
-Builds a Docker image and pushes it to the private registry
+Builds a Docker image and pushes it to the private registry (i.e. Docker Hub)

 # Workflow: